pawnu/PythonSecurityPipeline/README.md

    - Change to your AWS [security_group](jenkins_home/createAwsEc2.yml#L10) (allow inbound ssh(22), WAF(80), *Optional* web-app(10007) from your IP ONLY)
    - Create an IAM role which gives full-ec2-access and assign it to your ubuntu server

-3. Run the setup script to setup jenkins and pipeline dependencies
+3. Run the setup script to create CICD server with Jenkins+pipeline ready to go
 ```
 cd PythonSecurityPipeline
 sudo sh setup-ubuntu.sh